Last updated on December 27, 2022

-Carat Size of Diamond Accents
+Carat Weight of Diamond Accents

 In general, diamond accents do not go over 0.25 carats in weight.
-However, the choice of the size should be based on your personal preference and how the accents look in the setting.
+However, the choice of size should be based on your personal preference and how the accents look in the setting.

+Remember to choose a piece of jewellery where the accent diamonds are big enough to enhance the look of the centre stone and are small enough to make it stand out.
 If the jewellery piece has accent stones that are supposed to look uniform, make sure they are very close in size.
-Accents should create an impression of a perfect match when looked at from a normal distance with the naked eye.
+Accents should create an impression of a perfect match when looked at from a normal viewing distance with the naked eye.

 Colour and Clarity of Diamond Accents